Bullying at school

-- Apply to the Children’s Court for a restraining order against the bully.
+- Apply to the Children’s Court for a restraining order against the person doing the bullying.

 - Contact the education department or your state or territory ombudsman to make a complaint.

-What your child can do to cope with bullying
+What your child can do to handle bullying

 If your child is being bullied, you should always step in.
-But your child can also learn ways to cope with the bullying when it’s happening.
-This can help her to handle any future bullying or negative social behaviour.
-It will also help your child feel more confident and less powerless about being bullied.
+But your child can also learn ways to handle bullying when it’s happening.
+This gives your child skills to deal with any future bullying or negative social behaviour.
+It also helps your child feel more confident and less powerless about being bullied.

-Here are some ideas, along with ways to explain the ideas to your child:
+Here are some ideas for your child, along with ways to explain the ideas to your child:

 - Ignore it and think about moving away if the bullying continues: ‘You physically move away from children who are teasing or bullying’.

-- Tell the bully to stop: ‘Standing up to bullies in a calm way lets them know that what they’re trying to do isn’t working’.
+- Tell the person doing the bullying to stop: ‘Standing up to people who are bullying in a calm way lets them know that what they’re trying to do isn’t working’.

-- Avoid high-risk places: ‘If you keep away from places where bullying happens, you can avoid bullies – as long as this doesn’t stop you from doing things you like to do’.
+- Avoid high-risk places: ‘If you keep away from places where bullying happens, you can avoid the people doing the bullying – as long as this doesn’t stop you from doing things you like to do’.

-- Stay around other people: ‘If you stay with your friends, the bully probably won’t bother you.
+- Stay around other people: ‘If you stay with your friends, the person doing the bullying probably won’t bother you.
 Or you could stay in a busier part of the school where there are teachers’.

 - Ask other children for help: ‘Other children probably understand what you’re going through and can help you if you need it.
-Bullies are less likely to strike if they can see that you have backup’.
+People are less likely to bully if they can see that you have backup’.

 - Tell the teacher: ‘Your teacher can help you deal with the problem.
-The bully might not even know that the teacher is helping you.
+The person doing the bullying might not even know that the teacher is helping you.
 Bullying can be hard to handle, and grown-ups are there to help’.

-You could also talk with your child about the best strategy for his situation.
-For example, if a bully is calling your child names, your child might tell the bully to stop.
-But if the bully is being physically violent, it might be best to tell a teacher.
+You could also talk with your child about the best strategy for the situation.
+For example, if someone is calling your child names, your child might tell the person to stop.
+But if the person doing the bullying is being physically violent, it might be best to tell a teacher.

 Supporting your child at home

-At home your child needs lots of support and love while you and the classroom teacher work on stopping the bullying at school.
+Your child needs a lot of support and love at home while you and the classroom teacher work on stopping the bullying at school.

 Sometimes professional support might help your child deal with bullying.
 You could talk to your GP or the school counsellor for more information.